Horsfall family

-The Horsfall family was a family notable in Liverpool, UK, especially as religious benefactors whose churches are among the most important religious buildings in the city.
+The Horsfall family was a family notable in Liverpool, UK, especially as traders at the heart of British trade with Africa after 1807, and as religious benefactors whose churches are among the most important religious buildings in the city.

 Charles Horsfall

-Charles Horsfall (1776-1846) was born in Yorkshire and earned his fortune as a merchant and slave-holder in Jamaica before returning to England around 1803 and settling in Everton near Liverpool.
+Charles Horsfall (1776–1846) was born in Yorkshire and earned his fortune as a merchant and slave-holder in Jamaica before returning to England around 1803 and settling in Everton near Liverpool.

+He founded Charles Horsfall and Sons, which was Britain's largest palm oil importer on several occasions between 1835 and 1850.
+In the late 1830s, he handed control over to his eldest son, Thomas.

 He was mayor of Liverpool in 1832.

 He subscribed to the fund to build St George's Church, Everton.

 On his death, his 13 children built Christ Church, Great Homer Street, Everton in his memory.
 It was consecrated on 30 October 1848, but was destroyed by German bombing in the Liverpool Blitz of 1941.

 Thomas Berry Horsfall

-Thomas Berry Horsfall (1805-1878), son of Charles, was Member of Parliament for Liverpool for over 15 years, as well as Lord Mayor of Liverpool.
+Thomas Berry Horsfall (1805–1878), son of Charles, was Member of Parliament for Liverpool for over 15 years, as well as Lord Mayor of Liverpool.